$598,017Average Value$372Average Price per Sq Ft7Homes For Sale

 Welcome to Station House Apartments, Newmarket's newest address for luxurious one-bedroom living.
 This brand-new, three-story building offers an unparalleled combination of modern elegance, convenience, and a vibrant downtown location.
 Each meticulously designed one-bedroom apartment features high-end finishes, spacious layouts, and abundant natural light.
 Nestled in the heart of Newmarket,

-Larger Studio apartment available For Rent.
-First floor Apartment with main building entrance access.
-Very nice unit, wood floors, with newer fridge and stove.
-Located in the center of Newmarket, next to the library and Main Street.
+One Bedroom Second floor Apartment with main building entrance access.
+Very nice unit, wood floors, kitchen upgraded early 2023, very good condition with character.
+Located opposite the Library and a short walk to the center of Newmarket.
 Enjoy the wonderful downtown with lots of restaurants to choose from and a great downtown feel.
-Walk to everything Newmarket has to offer.
-No Pets, Non Smoking
+Tenant pays for electric, electric heat.
+Walk to everything

 Gerry OConnellKW Coastal and Lakes & Mountains Realty/Dover